awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/cleanup/_index.en.md

 {{< img cl-3.png >}}

-1.4 When you see the green banner at the top stating the bucket has is empty, click **Exit**.
+1.4 Wait until you see the green banner across the top of the page, indicating the bucket is empty.
+Then click the **Exit** button.

 {{< img cl-4.png >}}